ErikKalkoken/evebuddy/README.md

 - Wealth: Charts showing wealth distribution across all characters
 - Assets search: Full asset search across all your characters
 - Can minimize to system tray and show indicator for new mail
-- Receive desktop notifications about important communications (e.g. Structure gets attacked)
+- Receive desktop notifications about new communications (e.g. Structure gets attacked) and mails
+- Single executable file, no installation required
+- Desktop app that runs on Windows, Linux and macOS
+- Automatic dark and light theme

 ## Screenshot